- License Renewal and Exam Information

 Submit a completed application and the $115 application fee to TDLR.
 You must qualify for the license and pass the required exam(s).
 View forms

 A completed application with the experience and employment documentation attached, and the license fee of $115.
-The license requirements are to provide 48 months of practical experience in air conditioning and refrigeration related work under the supervision of a license air conditioning and refrigeration contactor in the preceding 72 months.
+The license requirements are to provide 48 months of practical experience in air conditioning and refrigeration related work under the supervision of a licensed air conditioning and refrigeration contactor in the preceding 72 months.

 To qualify for the exam, you must: